The World Health Organization (WHO)

 In April 2021, the World Health Organization (WHO) published updated recommendations on service delivery for the treatment and care of people living with HIV.
 Updated recommendations on service delivery for the treatment and care of people living with HIV is an update to the 2016 consolidated guidelines.
-These updates new and updated recommendations and good practice statements related to: initiating ART outside of a health facility; the frequency of clinical visits and ART refills; defining who is established on ART; tracing and re-engagement and integration of services.
+These updates include new recommendations and good practice statements related to: initiating ART outside of a health facility; the frequency of clinical visits and ART refills; defining who is established on ART; tracing and re-engagement and integration of services.

 A third edition of the consolidated HIV guidelines is currently in progress with publication planned for mid-2021.
 The third edition will include the new service delivery guidance launched in April 2021.

 In June 2020, WHO published Maintaining essential health services: operational guidance for the COVID-19 context.
 On page 39-42, specific modifications for HIV service delivery in periods of COVID-19 related disruption are detailed, along with recommendations for transition towards restoration of activities as restrictions are relaxed.